 Dr. Ian Russell's work at Aberdeen and elsewhere.

 Village Carols, PO Box 2099, Sheffield S35 0XU

 - Index of first lines with links to words

 - Index of tune names with links to words

-Local Carols in South Yorks. and
+Local Carols in South Yorkshire and North Derbyshire.

 Site maintained for Village

 West Gallery Music Association

 by Edwin Macadam

 Oxford, OX2 9BP.